abby777777/textbook_driven_kc/README.md

+This project provides tools to convert textbook content into chunked Knowledge Components (KCs), and trace their correctness across student problem-solving data.

 textbook_to_kcs.ipynb
+Goal:
-Goal: Allows you to input a textbook in the form of a csv where each row is one chapter and output a list of chunked KCs and KC names.
+Takes a textbook (formatted as a CSV with one chapter per row) and outputs a list of chunked knowledge components (KCs) and their corresponding names.

+Note:
-In order to do extraction of KC correctness, you should manually decide and refine on KCs for each homework problem.
-These are then added as a column to your student data.
+For downstream use, you should manually refine and assign the relevant KCs to each homework problem.
+These KCs can then be added as a column to your student dataset.

 extraction_kcs.ipynb
+Goal:
-Goal: Allows you to extract whether each KC in that problem is correctly, incorrectly, or not used in the problem.
+Extracts whether each KC in a problem is used correctly, incorrectly, or not at all.

-Read More on the Approach:
-https://sigcse2025.sigcse.org/details/sigcse-ts-2025-posters/94/From-Code-to-Concepts-Textbook-Driven-Knowledge-Tracing-with-LLMs-in-CS1
+For further context on the methodology and application, check out our SIGCSE 2025 poster: https://sigcse2025.sigcse.org/details/sigcse-ts-2025-posters/94/From-Code-to-Concepts-Textbook-Driven-Knowledge-Tracing-with-LLMs-in-CS1